-Currently reading: Top 10 best supercars for 2024: driven and ranked
+Currently reading: The best supercars: driven and ranked

 UP NEXT

-Very few cars inspire the kind of instant, childish, gleeful excitement that the best supercars do.
+Very few cars inspire the kind of instant, child-like, gleeful excitement that the best supercars do.

-The term 'supercar' has become a little fluid over the last few years, but essentially they aim to combine exotic and singularly purposeful looks, with kidney-crushing performance and physics-testing handling, at a slightly more attainable price.
+The term 'supercar' has become a little fluid over the past few years, but essentially they aim to combine exotic and singularly purposeful looks with kidney-crushing performance and physics-testing handling, at a lower price than a hyperpcar.

-The route to outright performance has changed over the years too, with everything from pure ICE machines to plug-in hybrids in the mix.
-There’s also still a surprisingly wide array of engine layouts, as turbo V6s jostle with atom V10s and flat-crank V8s for combustive supremacy.
+The route to outright performance has changed over the years too, with everything from pure-petrol machines to plug-in hybrids in the mix.
+There’s also still a surprisingly wide array of engine layouts, as turbo V6s jostle with atmo V10s and flat-crank V8s for combustive supremacy.

-Even so, to take top honours in this class a contender will have to demonstrate a remarkable breadth of ability; because unlike the even more focussed hypercars, these models have to be able to cope with day-to-day duties, with owners often keen to use their purchases for more than just high-days and holidays.
+Even so, to take top honours in this class, a contender has to demonstrate a remarkable breadth of ability – because unlike the even more focused hypercars, these models have to be able to cope with day-to-day duties, with owners often keen to use their purchases for more than just high days and holidays.

 Read on, then, as we reveal the best supercars on sale in the UK today.